Immunization - Vaccine Updates

 Draft Immunization Protocols

 OPA annually drafts adult immunization protocols in compliance with the Ohio State Board of Pharmacy’s rules.
-Updated protocols for 2013 are now available.
-To purchase the protocol package, visit the Immunization section of the OPA website, www.ohiopharmacists.org.
+Updated protocols for 2014 are now available.
+Use the following link to purchase the protocol package: Immunization Protocol Package form

 IAC's screening checklists for vaccines have been updated